Woman's Evolution

 Woman's Evolution: From Matriarchal Clan to Patriarchal Family is a 1975 book by the American revolutionary socialist Evelyn Reed.
 The book gives a Marxist view on the history of women and is considered to be a pioneer work of Marxist feminism.
 It has been translated into many languages.

-In Woman's Evolution, Reed asks what anthropology can tell us about social evolution.
+In Woman's Evolution, Reed asks what anthropology can tell about social evolution.
 She concludes that social organization was created out of the mother-child relationship – initially as a matrilineal clan system, long before patriarchal families became the norm (p. xiii).

 She focuses particularly on the earliest records of 'primitive' communities (with economies based on hunter-gathering or simple agriculture) (pp. 468, xviii).
 These communities used to be quite widespread up to the nineteenth century.
 They did not have any written language and Reed notes that within a very few years following contact with Europeans their social structure often changed substantially (p.
 162).
 So she relies on the earliest anthropological records, drawing particularly on a review of such work by Robert Briffault published in 1927 (p. xv).

 Her basic observation is that such communities were organised around a group of women together with their children.
 When the boys reached a certain age, usually in the range 6 to 10, they would be transferred to an associated group of men (p.
 82).
 The men therefore would be the brothers of the women and maternal uncles of the children, but they would not be the biological fathers because of strict rules of exogamy enforced by traditions based on totem and taboo.

 Reed notes there was a double taboo (pp. 23, 204).
 Sexual relations were not permitted within associated kin groups.
 But also men were not permitted to kill anyone within the same defined kin groups.
 Typically there was also a strong prohibition against men eating women's food and vice versa (pp. 71, 83, 91).

 The systems of totem and taboo prevented cannibalism only within defined groups.
 However they did usually require men not to kill any woman, or often even any female animal (p.
 280).
 Reed argues this was enforced by belief in women having superior magic – demonstrated by their ability to produce children (p.
 108).

 From a feminist perspective, the most important point to be drawn is that early human society was almost certainly organised along matrilineal lines with people tracing their kin ties through their mothers.
 Men were typically kept well away from child birth and may not even have known where babies come from (p.
 340).

 These communities could be described as matriarchal at least as far as children were concerned.
 Women did not control men so much other than excluding them from family life.
-Reed argues this was probably to protect women and children from male hunters, i.e. from cannibalism which she notes is found in fossil records throughout the paleolithic era, though it died out with Homo sapiens (pp. 27–28).
+Reed argues this was probably to protect women and children from male hunters, i.e. from cannibalism which she notes is found in fossil records throughout the Paleolithic era, though it died out with Homo sapiens (pp. 27–28).